Georgia Davis Powers: Public office

+Davis had a job as a bill clerk in the Kentucky House of Representatives in 1966 when she asked Rep. Lloyd Clapp, D-Wingo, to vote for the civil-rights bill proposed by Gov. Edward "Ned" Breathitt.
+Clapp replied that if he voted for the bill he wouldn't get re-elected, and Davis replied "Maybe you shouldn't get re-elected."
+He blew cigarette smoke in her face, and she concluded that she needed to have her own seat in the legislature.
+She won the Democratic primary over Dr. Charles E. Riggs, 1,296 to 1,117.
+In the general election, she defeated Republican Clinton Loeffler Jr., 10,548 to 6,778.
+She succeeded Bernard Bonn, who had moved out of the district.

-Elected to serve in the Kentucky Senate from January 1968 to January 1989, Montgomery sponsored bills prohibiting employment discrimination, sex and age discrimination, in addition to introducing statewide fair housing legislation.
+Elected to serve in the Kentucky Senate from January 1968 to January 1989, she sponsored bills prohibiting employment discrimination, sex and age discrimination, in addition to introducing statewide fair housing legislation.
+On June 15, 1972, she was one of 20 Democratic senators that voted for Kentucky to ratify the Equal Rights Amendment.
 She was a leader in the movement to change what many considered the racially insensitive wording of the Kentucky State Song, My Old Kentucky Home, in 1986.
 In the first few months of her term, she introduced and secured an open housing bill, the first in any southern state.

-Even as an elected official, she was not able to get a room in a hotel in segregated Frankfort.
 She also supported legislation to improve education for the physically and mentally disabled.
-Montgomery was a member of the Cities Committee, Elections and Constitutional Amendments Committee and the Rules Committee.
+She was a member of the Cities Committee, Elections and Constitutional Amendments Committee and the Rules Committee.
 She served as secretary of the Democratic caucus from 1968 to 1988.
 She chaired two legislative committees: Health and Welfare (1970–76) and Labor and Industry (1978–88).
 In an oral history interview by Betsy Brinson in 2000, Governor Breathitt remembered: